Cal-Fang/MedicalCreditCard/README.md

 The script used for this step is named 00_ziplist.py.
 The result is saved as zipcodes.csv in the result folder.

 ## STEP 1 Scrape information from the three webpages

+214858 rows in CareCredit
+8087 rows in Alphaeon
+3421 rows in WellsFargo HA

+##